TheMaster870/Raspberry-Pi-Security-Camera/How to set a record timer.md

 You may want to only record the camera between a certain time,
 Maybe to reduce on storage or it's not needed between a time, it's quite simple.

 Edit the camerarecord.py file, and add the following after the while loop starts but before it starts recording:
+    ```python
     #Get the currnt hour in 24 hour format
     thehour = datetime.datetime.now().strftime("%H")
     #If the hour is before 7AM or after 8PM wait 5 mins and try again